MiladHooshyar/Optimal-Channel-Network/README.md

 # Optimal Channel Network
 This is a python code to generate Optimal Channel Networks (OCNs) from random initial network.
-This code uses Landlab (https://github.com/landlab/landlab) functionalityies for stroring and processing rasters.
-The Optimization algorithm is greedy which changes the confirguration as long as it reduces the opbjective functional.
-The Rolling windwo function is from https://gist.github.com/seberg/3866040l.
+The Optimization algorithm is greedy which changes the configuration as long as it reduces the objective functional.
+The Rolling window function is from https://gist.github.com/seberg/3866040l.

+# Installation

+`conda env create -f environment.yml`

+`conda activate conda activate ocn_env`

+`python main.py`

 # Citation